 Image Source

 The first day of Losar falls on the 29th day of the 12th month of the year.
-On this day, Tibetans clean their house and cook special dishes like soup with small dumplings.
-The monks in monasteries indulge in special rituals in order to prep up for the celebration.
+On this day, Tibetans clean their houses and cook special dishes like soup with small dumplings.
+Monks in monasteries indulge in special rituals to prepare for the celebration.

 Day 2: Gyalpo Losar – The last day of the Tibetan calendar